 - Parents, guardians and siblings of mentally or physically incapacitated victims or victims of homicide.

 - Foster parents or other caregivers, under certain circumstances.

 - Conditions at the jail.

 To find driving histories, you have to do a search for their driving record.

 Have you ever had to look for criminal records online?
 Was it a difficult process?
-Dis you do your search online or did you make a phone call to the jail? was the information you recieved correct?
+Did you do your search online or did you make a phone call to the jail?
+Was the information you received correct?
 There are many reasons that people search for criminal records and backgrounds, and your feedback could help other people that are in the same situation.